|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In the tropical ocean, where the ocean surface temperature is greater than 4 degrees C, lower density warm water floats on top of higher density cool water.
 Addition of heat to the ocean surface increases this temperature stratification causing the ocean surface temperature to follow the average air temperature.
 Hence the net on-going heat absorption per unit area by the tropical ocean due to global warming is relatively small.

 In the polar ocean, where the ocean surface temperature is less than 4 degrees C, lower density cold water floats on top of higher density warmer water.
 Addition of heat to the ocean surface increases the density of the surface water causing the surface water sink.
 Hence the polar ocean is relatively well mixed and the ocean surface temperature remains almost constant.
 This surface temperature is further fixed by the presence of floating ice, which absorbs heat at a constant temperature by melting.
-Thus the polar ocean surface temperature does not follow the air temperature.
-Hence the net on-going heat absorption per unit area by the open portion of the polar ocean due to global warming is relatively large.
+Thus the ocean surface temperature does not follow the air temperature.
+Hence the net on-going heat absorption per unit area by the polar ocean due to global warming is relatively large.

 RATE OF RISE OF AVERAGE SEA LEVEL DUE TO MELTING OF LAND BORNE ICE: